 One would be mistaken to think that Halvorssen hates socialist government that tortured and short his mother.
 However, he makes a careful distinction between crimes of dictators and socialism.
 Halverson explained that Venezuela is a good example of how replacing democratic socialist principles with the authoritarian rule can be detrimental to liberty.

 He explained that socialism is like a knife, it can be used for a noble purpose in preparing meals in the kitchen, and it can be utilized for an evil cause such as weapon against fellow men.
-The person holding the knife makes all the difference.
-This can be inferred from governments of Sweden, Denmark, and Norway that are performing perfectly well.

 Concerning Donald Trump support for Vladimir Putin, it is very dangerous to approach media with such remarks.
 Putin is well known for human rights violation and verbally supporting his actions is supporting human right violations, Thor Halvorssen explained.